CreatorOS/Creating-NFTs-using-NEAR-on-Rust/LEARN.md

-# Creating NFTs using NEAR on Rust
+# Creating simple NFTs using NEAR on Rust
 Near supports multiple programming languages.
 At the time of this writing the most recommended programming language for creating contracts is Rust.
-Near supports Rust, AssemblyScript that is very similar to Typescript and Solidity that is used in Ethereum too.

-However the support is best documented and maintained in Rust making it a good choice for writing code on Near inspite of it’s steep learning curve.
+The support is best documented and maintained in Rust making it a good choice for writing code on Near inspite of it’s steep learning curve.
 However, many other blockchains like Solana also use Rust.
 So building some muscle on writing contracts in Rust is a good idea for developers looking to break into crypto.

 NEAR contracts written in Rust are smaller, cheaper and more secure.

 We require you to have gone through the basics of NEAR track on [https://questbook.app](https://questbook.app) before we dive into Rust based programming of smart contracts.
 Writing code on Assembly Script is definitely easier for the uninitialized.

-In this quest, we’ll start building an NFT.
+In this quest, we’ll start building a simple NFT.
 We’ll introduce you to the tools that are required to build and some basic programming.
 We will be writing code for the actual NFT itself in the next quest.

 ## Setting up Rust
 We first need to install Rust.